vmware-archive/projectmonitor/README.md

 ## Development
 The public Tracker project for ProjectMonitor is [here](http://www.pivotaltracker.com/projects/2872).

+### Running tests
 To run tests, run:

     rake setup
     rake spec

+### Javascript tests
+To run Jasmine tests, run this once when setting up the project or if you haven't consistently been running guard:

+    rake jasmine:compile_coffeescript

+To keep your jasmine tests current, run:

+    guard

+Install phantomjs if needed:

+    brew install phantomjs

+Then, to run Jasmine tests from the command line, run:

+    RAILS_ENV=test bundle exec rake spec:javascript

+To run Jasmine tests from the browser, with a rails server running, visit [http://localhost:3000/specs](http://localhost:3000/specs)

+See the [jasmine-rails](https://github.com/searls/jasmine-rails) documentation for more details.

+### Development server
 To run a local development server and worker, run:

     foreman start